In rural Madhya Pradesh, the Jai Bharat Shikshan Sansthan is helping communities get closely involved in local self-governance.

 Video by Community Correspondent Saroj Paraste

-Article by Alankrita Anand, a journalist in the VV editorial team
+Article by Alankrita Anand, a member of the VV editorial team